 - Providing interpreters training for the office/store to support tours

-Gardening By the Month – Starting Thursday, March 7, 2013 and lasting until July, come to Joanna Furnace the first Thursday of the month to learn about Herb Gardening.
-Registrations are now being accepted for this program … participate just one month or for the six month period.
+Gardening By the Month – Starting Tuesday, March 4, 2014 and lasting until July, come to Joanna Furnace to learn about Herb Gardening.
+Participants can register for one month or for all six classes.
+Click here to download the Gardening by the Month Registration Form.

 The Women of Joanna meet every 3rd Thursday of the month at 9:30 am in the Joanna Furnace Mule Stable.
 Come out and join us!